 A few years later the “immensely likeable” Ehrlich jumped on the global cooling bandwagon.

-Obama and Holdren were both pushing global cooling, before they started pushing global warming.
+Ehrlich and Holdren were both pushing global cooling, before they started pushing global warming.

 Their real agenda was to cut off the fossil fuel supply, which they were blaming for the global cooling.